rphln/Swordsong/mechanics.md

 2. In the draft phase, both players will take turns choosing their characters and positioning them in the map.
 No character may be chosen twice in a match.
-The first character to be placed in the field by each player is designated as their team’s leader.

-    The draft order is defined as “O → S → S → O → O → S”, with “S” being the starting player and “O” their opponent.
+    The draft order is “O → S → S → O → O → S”, with “S” being the starting player and “O” their opponent.

+    Once the draft is finished, both players must simultaneously select one of their fielded characters to occupy the role of supporter.

 3. In the draw phase, the player will draw three cards from their deck, forming their starting hand.